quartzjer/autogpt_story/README.md

 # AutoGPT agent attempting to write a short sci-fi story about itself

-It tried really hard but definitely hit some rough spots.
-It's still a very interesting attempt!
+It tried really hard but definitely hit some rough spots, but still a very interesting attempt with some great results!
+It ran for a couple hours and used $2.68 of OpenAI's GPT-3.5 model.

 All the action is the [activity.log](activity.log) file, and all the other files are the ones it created during the run.
 The most complete story bits are in sentient_ai_story.txt and I've copied that into this readme below verbatim (some repetition and all, only changed some formatting).